samuelgozlan/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

     - Creates a group that incorporates only specific events in the user's journey.
     - Users are assigned to a group at the time the event is sent.
-    - Users don't remain part of the group unless you explicitly assign them when the event is sent.
+    - Users remain part of the group unless you explicitly remove the group from the event payload when the event is sent.
     !!!example "Use case"
         Multi-product companies who only want users events related to a specific product to be associated with a group.